mk270/whitakers-words/programme.md

     DO_MEDIEVAL_TRICKS_HELP
-       This option instructs the program, when it is unable to find a proper match in the dictionary, and after various prefixes and suffixes, and tring every Classical Latin trick it can think of, to go to a few that are usually only found in medieval Latin, replacements of caul -> col, st -> est, z -> di, ix -> is, nct -> nt.
+       This option instructs the program, when it is unable to find a proper match in the dictionary, and after various prefixes and suffixes, and trying every Classical Latin trick it can think of, to go to a few that are usually only found in medieval Latin, replacements of z -> di caul -> col, st -> est, ix -> is, nct -> nt.
 It also tries some things like replacing doubled consonants in classical with a single one.
        Together these tricks are useful, but may give false positives (>20%).
        This option is only available if the general DO_TRICKS is chosen.